Firearms Safety

 In Illinois, the rate of firearm deaths increased 68% from 2013 to 2022, compared to a 36% increase nation wide.* In 2024, 35% of McHenry County’s suicide deaths were by firearm.
 Firearms are the leading cause of death for adolescents ages 15-19 and young adults 20-24 in the United States, surpassing motor vehicle collisions.
 Only 1% of firearm injuries are due mass shootings.*

-Safe storage of firearms can protect against misuse of firearms - including theft, accidental discharge, and self-harm.
-There are several different types of storage options to fit the need of firearm owners.
+Secure storage of firearms can protect against misuse of firearms - including theft, accidental discharge, and self-harm.
+Safe storage differs from secure storage.
+Safe storage refers to keeping a firearm an unloaded; whereas secure storage refers to keeping a firearm in a secure locked location, such as any of the below options.
+There are several different types of secure storage options to fit the need of firearm owners.

 Cable Lock (Price ranges $0 - $50)